 Managing New South Wales water resources relies on a range of legislation, initiatives and cooperative arrangements with the Commonwealth and other state governments.
-The two key pieces of legislation for the management of water in NSW are the Water Management Act 2000 and the Water Act 1912.
+The key piece of legislation for the management of water in NSW is the Water Management Act 2000.

 Water Management Act 2000

-The Water Management Act 2000 is based on the concept of ecologically sustainable development that will not threaten the ability of future generations to meet their needs.
+The Water Management Act 2000 is based on the concept of ecologically sustainable development – development today that will not threaten the ability of future generations to meet their needs.
+The Act recognises:

 - the fundamental health of our rivers and groundwater systems and associated wetlands, floodplains, estuaries has to be protected

 - the management of water must be integrated with other natural resources such as vegetation, soils and land

 - to be properly effective, water management must be a shared responsibility between the government and the community

 - water management decisions must involve consideration of environmental, social, economic, cultural and heritage aspects